 Well that sounds like good news whatever the out come… Though the best news of all for me would be if they came out as LP compilations, but I suppose I can dream.

-Singles from Volume three of the Singles Club are available to order now from the God Unknown bandcamp, where you can also subscribe to the while volume, as well as download the first two volumes.
+Singles from Volume three of the Singles Club are available to order now from the God Unknown bandcamp, where you can also subscribe to the whole volume, as well as download the first two volumes.

 GNOD/ Eternal Tapestry/ Acid Mothers Temple and the Melting Paraiso/ Anthropropph/ Oneida/ Teeth of the Sea/ Carlton Melton/ Mind Mountain/ Cloudland Canyon/ Lorelle Meets The Obsolete/ White Hills/ Mugstar/ White Manna/ Hey Colossus/ Kinks & Kawabata/ Kikagaku Moyo/Bardo Pond/ Kogumaza/ Clinic/ Sex Swing